rng-guy/NFSMWBartender/README.txt

 ── ■ │ 1 - WHAT DOES THE "BASIC" FEATURE SET DO? │ ■ ──────────────────────────────────────────────

 The "Basic" feature set LETS YOU CHANGE (per Heat level)
- • at which distance and how quickly you can get busted,
+ • at what distance and how quickly you can get busted,
  • how long it takes to fill the "EVADE" bar and enter "COOLDOWN" mode,
  • at which time interval you gain passive bounty,
  • the maximum combo-bounty multiplier for destroying cops quickly,